fvaleri/strimzi-debugging/sessions/006/README.md

 data-my-cluster-kafka-2   Bound    pvc-ca348d35-f466-446e-9f93-e3c15722d214   20Gi       RWO            ocs-external-storagecluster-ceph-rbd   5s
 ```

-Deploy the Kafka cluster with our brand new volumes, and then try to consume some data.
+Deploy the Kafka cluster with our brand new volumes, wait for the cluster to be ready, and try to consume some data.
 **Don't forget to adjust the storage size in Kafka custom resource.**
-To help speed up log recovery and partition synchronization, we can bump `num.recovery.threads.per.data.dir` and `num.replica.fetchers`.
+To speed up log recovery and partition synchronization, we can bump `num.recovery.threads.per.data.dir` and `num.replica.fetchers`.

 ```sh
 $ cat sessions/001/resources/000-my-cluster.yaml \